fpsvogel/advent_of_ruby/README.md

 This one does a few things differently:

-- It shows other people's solutions.
+- It **shows other people's solutions**.
 This was inspired by [Exercism's community solutions](https://exercism.org/tracks/ruby/exercises/circular-buffer/solutions).
-- It's geared toward leisurely solving puzzles across all years.
+- It's geared toward **leisurely solving puzzles across all years**.
 You *can* use it for the competition in December, but I didn't build it with that in mind.
-- It has a magically simple CLI, which mostly involves spamming the `arb` command.
+- It has **a magically simple CLI**, which mostly involves spamming the `arb` command.
-- It uses Git instead of a database to track the user's progress and current state.
+- It uses **Git instead of a database** to track the user's progress and current state.

 ## Installation